finos/vuu/docs/providers_tables_viewports/filter_sort.md

 Vuu supports either single or multifield sorting by ASC or DESC.

-Vuu also has an [ANTLR grammar](https://github.com/venuu-io/vuu/tree/master/vuu/src/main/antlr4/io/venuu/vuu/grammer) which allows filtering within viewports.
+Vuu also has an [ANTLR grammar](https://github.com/venuu-io/vuu/tree/master/vuu/src/main/antlr4/io/venuu/vuu/grammar) which allows filtering within viewports.
-Some exmples of what is supported in this grammar are:
+Some examples of what is supported in this grammar are:

 ```